shaneosullivan/JsTutor/README.md

    - Used for: AI-powered coding assistance and help features
    - Note: Users can also provide their own API keys through the application interface
    - If not provided, AI features will prompt users to enter their own API key

-2. **Database Variables**:
-   - Only needed if you want persistent data storage
-   - By default, the application uses in-memory storage which resets on restart
-   - For production deployments, configure PostgreSQL for persistent storage

 ## Installation & Setup